 Appendicitis refers to inflammation of the appendix.
 The first appendectomy was completed by Claudius Amyand in 1735 when he operated on an 11-year-old male for a strangulated inguinal hernia and discovered the appendix in the hernial sac.
 The first intentional appendectomy was performed by Lawson Tait in 1880.

-- Vague periumbilical abdominal pain, migrating to RLQ pain over time
+- Periumbilical abdominal pain that migrates to RLQ pain

 - Anorexia